Public Transport Information Accessibility: 5 Solutions for Deaf and Hard of Hearing Users

 - The SMS alert

 - Information screens

 - Traveler information applications

 “Due to an accident on the track, the metro will be stopped for a few moments, thank you for your understanding”, “Line 21 is diverted due to road work, exceptionally the bus will not stop at the next three stations”.

 All these audio messages familiar to our ears and broadcast in our stations and in our public transports are essential to ensure comfort and safety of travelers especially in case of emergency or disruption.
-But the information must be accessible to the public for whom it is intended.
+But public transport information must be accessible to all types of audiences for whom it is intended.
 The audio format, if it has the advantage of being direct, excludes all users with a hearing loss, ie 466 million people worldwide (source: who.int).

 So how to ensure quality information for hearing impaired users when using transportation?
 Let’s focus on regulations, needs and existing solutions for deaf and hard of hearing public transport users.